rzl-app/ziggy/README.md

   - `Rzl-Ziggy Error: Function 'route()' was implicitly coerced to a primitive without a name.`

-  - `Rzl-Ziggy Error - Function route() was called without a name and used as a string.
+  - `Rzl-Ziggy Error: Function route() was called without a name and used as a string.
 Pass a valid route name, or use route().current() to get the current route name, or...`

   - `Rzl-Ziggy Error: route() was called without a route name and then implicitly converted to a string.
 This typically happens when route() is used in a string context...`
   ```